 “Nursing is a dynamic profession that provides unlimited opportunities for nurses with advanced education to serve in clinical, research, teaching, policy, and leadership roles,” she said.
 “Given the widespread availability of online and hybrid nursing education programs, all nurses are encouraged to embrace lifelong learning, which will enhance their career horizon and earning potential.”

 Nursing roles also impact salary.
 For example, school nurses reported making an average $53,800 annually while nurse executives and nurse vice presidents reported average annual incomes of $150,000.

+According to our nurse salary research report, 48% of RNs have achieved professional certification.
 Certification also can increase your salary, according to our report.
 For example, when controlling for education and number of hours worked, a significant relationship was noted between men’s and women’s salary and certification.